hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     consequently much faster.
 In general, 'renorm' is a good choice for small basis sets and 'no_renorm' is a good choice for large basis sets, especially with a small number of electrons (such that forbidden excitations are rarely generated).
+    'renorm_spin' and 'no_renorm_spin' are very similar to 'renorm' and 'no_renorm' respectively but when selecting :math:`i` and :maths:`j`, they first decide with probability ``pattempt_parallel`` whether :math:`i` and :maths:`j` should have parallel spins or not.

-    The 'heat_bath' excitation generator is very similar to the "original" heat bath excitation generator described by Holmes et al. [Holmes16]_. i, j, a, b are chosen with weighted, precalculated probabilities that aim to make |Hij|/pgen as constant as possible.
+    The 'heat_bath' excitation generator is very similar to the "original" heat bath excitation generator described by Holmes et al. [Holmes16]_. :math:`i,j,a,b` are chosen with weighted, precalculated probabilities that aim to make |Hij|/pgen as constant as possible.
 The power pitzer excitation generators are approximate these weights.
-    'heat_bath_uniform' is very similar but samples single excitations uniformly.
+    'heat_bath_uniform' is very similar but samples single excitations uniformly and 'heat_bath_single' samples is also very similar but samples single excitations exactly (following a recommendation from Pablo Lopez Rios).

     The 'power_pitzer' excitation generator generates excitations using a Power-Pitzer [Power74]_ like upper bound for the value of the Hamiltonian matrix element.
 This